jnrkufuor/kufuor-portfolio/_pages/about.md

 <br>
 <div>
   <p><h5>Hi!</h5> My name is Ernest Kufuor.
-I am a Ghanaian doing my master’s at Carnegie Mellon University in Information Technology with a specialization in Applied Machine Learning and Software Engineering.
+I am a Ghanaian doing who recently completed a master’s at Carnegie Mellon University in Information Technology with a specialization in Applied Machine Learning and Software Engineering.
 My pronouns are he and him.
 I have been into software engineering and data science for a while but my passion is really in the abstract: colors, graphics, lines … anything that speaks to me aesthetically.
 My love language I guess..
 </p>
 <br>
 <h5>My Journey?</h5>